Blendify/blender-manual/blender_docs/manual/render/cycles/reducing_noise.rst

 In reality light will bounce a huge number of times due to the speed of light being very high.
-In practice more bounces will introduce more noise, and it might be good to use something like the Limited Global Illumination preset that uses **fewer bounces for different shader types**.
+In practice more bounces will introduce more noise, and it might be good to use something like the Limited Global Illumination preset that uses *fewer* bounces for different shader types.
 Diffuse surfaces typically can get away with fewer bounces, while glossy surfaces need a few more, and transmission shaders such as glass usually need the most.